RadiantLabs/modeling-api-docs/docs/source/api.rst

 .. literalinclude:: schemas/request/WaterHeating.json5
    :language: javascript

 Each water heater is entered in ``...building.systems.waterHeatingSystems``.
+Currently, this array is limited to a maximum size of 1.
+See note about `objects and arrays`_ for more information.

 ===========================================  =======  ==========================  ==============  ========  ====================  ==============================================
 Property                                     Type     Units                       Constraints     Required  Default               Notes